 3 drops Ginger

 4 drops Cinnamon

 5 drops Chamomile

 Blend essential oils in 1 oz of unscented cream or jojoba oil.
 Massage into abdomen after each meal.
-This blend of oils can also be used in an inhaler for nausea or car sickness.
+This blend of oils can also be used in an inhaler for nausea or motion sickness, morning sickness or overeating.